openframeworks/ofBook/chapters/project_eva/chapter.md

 Still, we encountered a few platform and player-dependent idiosyncrasies. an unsolved mystery is still why gstreamer doesn't like certain custom resolutions and displays a green line underneath those video (our fix: find a new resolution).

 #### Dynamic video elements
 While the background videos appear on schedule and are preloaded by the system, most foreground videos appear dynamically based on participant actions.
 To be able to handle them easily all dynamic video elements are stored in a vector of shared pointers `std::vector< ofPtr<mediaElement> > fgMedia`.
 The whole vector of pointers can then be updated and drawn, no matter how few or many videos of shootings stars or planets are currently being displayed.
-By using `ofPtr` one doesn't need to worry about properly releasing dynamically allocated memory.  **[ref pointers / shared pointers?]**
+By using `ofPtr` one doesn't need to worry about properly releasing dynamically allocated memory.

 Example: Everytime a user stands still long enough during scene 1, a video element displaying a blinking star gets added to the vector: